tarantool/doc/doc/book/box/atomic/txn_mode_default.rst

     the transaction is rolled back, including the return of the previous data.

-To allow yielding inside a memtx transaction, see :ref:`Transaction mode: MVCC <txn_mode_transaction-manager>`.
+To allow yielding inside a :ref:`memtx <engines-chapter>` transaction, see :ref:`Transaction mode: MVCC <txn_mode_transaction-manager>`.

+To switch back to the default mode, disable the transaction manager:

+..  code-block:: enabling

+    box.cfg{memtx_use_mvcc_engine = false}